Menstrual Cycle Stewardship:

 What you’ll take with you:

-Skills and practices for listening to the body’s instructions
+Skills and practices for listening to the body’s signals

-A deeper capacity to hold space for yourself and/or others throughout their cycle
+A deeper capacity to hold space for yourself and/or others throughout the cycle

 Knowledge about “regular" vs "irregular" cycles